crate/cloud-reference/docs/overview.rst

 Scale
 -----

-On the Scale tab, current configuration of your cluster is shown.
+In the Scale tab, current configuration of your cluster is shown.
 You can see your current plan, resources of a single node, and overall resources of the cluster.